 The Second Courtyard

 There were Renaissance stables on the first floor of the north wing (opposite the Chapel of the Holy Cross).
 Above them on the second floor was the famous gallery, where the emperor Rudolph II spent most of the day among his collections.
-He collected everything literally: pieces of art, sculptures, technical innovations, and natural wonders.
+He collected almost everything imaginable: works of art, sculptures, technical innovations, and natural wonders.
 There were more than three thousand priceless paintings, rare books, the world's first clock that showed seconds in his gallery.
 And between them, we would find such "values" as a unicorn's horn, a skeleton of a real dragon, a genie in a bottle, a mermaid's fin ...
 Most of the exhibits were taken to Sweden in 1648 at the end of the Thirty Years' War.
 The premises are used for exhibitions today.

 The Third Courtyard